Reading time: 3 minutes

+A helpful question is, two what become one what?
 God says husband and wife become one flesh.
 One flesh has at least two meanings.
 On a literal, physical level, one flesh refers to the joining of two bodies in sexual union.
+The literal is a picture of the spiritual.
+Two people working together for mutual benefit.
 On a figurative, spiritual level, one flesh refers to becoming a unified family.
+God creates one new family from the parts of two separate families.

 This explains why a man leaves his father and mother and is joined to his wife, and the two are united into one.Genesis 2:24 NLT

-Both levels imply coming together in a unified partnership that isn’t meant to be separated (until death).
+Both meanings imply coming together in a unified partnership that isn’t meant to be separated (until death).
 Both are illustrations of the deeper, permanent reality of Christ and the Church.
+When a person becomes a Christian, the person leaves the family of the lost to join God’s family.
+The believer is now “one” with Christ, a part of the body of Christ.

 Note that two being a unified one is different than two changing into one.
 A unified one allows closeness while retaining individual definition.
-A married man and woman don’t lose their God-given identities; they gain experience in physical and spiritual oneness that can’t be experienced any other way.
+A husband and wife don’t lose their God-given identities; they gain experience in physical and spiritual oneness that can’t be experienced any other way.

 I like to put it this way.
 A husband and wife are on the same team and should act as one to accomplish their goals.
 What is a win for one is a win for the other.
 A loss for one is a loss for the other.